christiancombine/Meteorite-RADMINPARTY/README.md

 Metourite Source with some improvements either known as ALL CREDITS TO SUSHI the furfag
+# THIS IS THE BEST REPO THAT U SHOULD USE
 # NOT url.ts patch is not needed anymore since my .env method
 backend is easy enough
 front rarely needs shit tho i patched it